gluster/glusterfs-java-filesystem/README.md

     See the total, free, and usable bytes in a volume
 - Directory listing (with filtering)
 - Move/rename files
+- Watch files for changes
+    Complete except for GlusterWatchKeyTest, in progress

 # Project License